Domestication of the dog: Socialization

 Humans and wolves both exist in complex social groups.
 How humans and wolves got together remains unknown.
 One view holds that domestication is a process that is difficult to define.
 The term was developed by anthropologists with a human-centric view in which humans took wild animals (ungulates) and bred them to be "domestic", usually in order to provide improved food or materials for human consumption.
 That term may not be appropriate for a large carnivore such as the dog.
 This alternate view regards dogs as being either socialized and able to live among humans, or unsocialized.
 There exist today dogs that live with their human families but are unsocialized and will threaten strangers defensively and aggressively no differently than a wild wolf.
 There also exists a number of cases where wild wolves have approached people in remote places, attempting to initiate play and to form companionship.
 One such notable wolf was Romeo, a gentle black wolf that formed relationships with the people and dogs of Juneau, Alaska.
 This view holds that before there could have been domestication of the wolf, there had to have been its socialization.

-Even today, the wolves on Ellesmere Island do not fear humans, which is thought to be due to them seeing humans so little, and they will approach humans cautiously, curiously and closely.
+Even today, the wolves on Ellesmere Island do not fear humans, which is thought to be due to them seeing humans so little, thus approaching humans cautiously, curiously and closely.